o19s/opensearch-ubi/documentation/documentation.md

 * Allows the user to set a `key_field` to be used as a document's unique id instead of the document's `_id` field.
 * Manages user-configurable settings (`index` name, `key_field`, and others) of UBI stores.

+Things the plugin does not currently do but are goals of the plugin:

+* Provide the ability to dump UBI data to a format common for data analysis.
+* Facilitate a method of bulk importing of historical data from a non-UBI source.

 ## UBI Store

 The plugin has a concept of a "store", which is a logical collection of the events and queries.
 A store consists of two indices.
 One